'Big, good business': Snap up this thriving Brunswick East bar for $1.57m

 The back room boasts a cosy fireplace with nooks to unwind near a staircase.

-There’s also an upstairs timber balcony that peers over the lush courtyard-cum-beer garden – areas that do the heavy lifting when Melbourne turns on the sun.
+There’s also an upstairs timber balcony that peers over the lush courtyard-cum-beer garden – two areas that do the heavy lifting when Melbourne turns on the sun.

 The Alderman’s winning formula has attracted a 4.5-star Google rating, with reviews describing it as “an iconic neighbourhood bar” and “a good spot for casual catch-ups” with a “chilled, friendly atmosphere”.
-It’s also got chops as a top date-night bar, and for people watching along the busy strip with high foot traffic.
+It’s also got chops as a top date-night bar and for people-watching along the busy strip with high foot traffic.

 “Watching people go on first dates at Bahama Gold across the road.
-Its like a free slice of life film!” one review reads.
+Its like a free slice-of-life film!” one review reads.

 A timber deck with chairs and tables and a red brick wall of the building.